emanuele-f/PCAPdroid/README.md

 # Remote Capture

 Remote Capture is an android app to capture the phone traffic and analyze it remotely (e.g. via Wireshark).
-The traffic can be easily captured on a remote PC via an UDP socket.
+The traffic can be easily downloaded from a remote device thanks to the integrated HTTP server, or streamed to a remote UDP receiver.

 <p align="center">
 <img src="https://raw.githubusercontent.com/emanuele-f/RemoteCapture/master/assets/screenshots/capturing.jpg" width="200" />